ReAG: Reasoning-Augmented Generation for Knowledge-based Visual Question Answering

 \section{Introduction}

 Multimodal Large Language Models (MLLMs)~\cite{alayrac2022flamingo, liu2023visual, liu2023improved, bai2025qwen2} unify tasks involving multiple modalities, such as text, images and videos~\cite{caffagni2024r,sarto2025image}.
 Many of these tasks can be framed as Visual Question Answering (VQA)~\cite{goyal2017making,antol2015vqa,wu2017visual}, where a query may require understanding visual content, and the model must generate a faithful, correctly formatted response.
-Despite their broad pre-training corpora, even state-of-the-art MLLMs struggle with underrepresented, domain-specific queries~\cite{chen2023can, mensink2023encyclopedic}.
-This problem, known as Knowledge-based Visual Question Answering (KB-VQA)~\cite{marino2019ok}, is commonly addressed by enriching MLLMs with domain-specific information from external sources via \ie, Retrieval-Augmented Generation (RAG)~\cite{lewis2020retrieval}.
+Despite their broad pre-training, state-of-the-art MLLMs struggle with underrepresented, domain-specific queries~\cite{chen2023can, mensink2023encyclopedic}.
+This problem, known as Knowledge-based VQA (KB-VQA)~\cite{marino2019ok}, is commonly addressed by enriching MLLMs with domain-specific information from external sources, \ie, via Retrieval-Augmented Generation (RAG)~\cite{lewis2020retrieval}.

 Despite impressive results~\cite{yan2024echosight, wu2025towards, zhang2024mr, hong2025knowledge, cocchi2025augmenting, yuan2025mkg}, this setting still presents significant open challenges.
 One lies in information retrieval itself, as users’ queries can be extremely heterogeneous while the external knowledge-base can reach millions of documents in cardinality~\cite{chen2023can, mensink2023encyclopedic} -- thus lowering the recall of the retrieved results and adding noise to the MLLM input.
 This is further exacerbated by feature extraction and integration issues when queries and documents are multimodal, which is rapidly becoming usual~\cite{wei2023uniir, lin2024preflmr,caffagni2025recurrence}.
 Next, even assuming that the retrieved documents were relevant to the query, understanding them and extracting the right piece of information to generate the answer is not trivial~\cite{hua2025vision}.